-The Community center for gay and lesbians of Montreal is a non-profit organization which was established on August 17, 1988.
+The LGBTQ+ Community Center of Montreal is a non-profit organization which was established on August 17, 1988.
 The CCGLM acts to improve the well-being of people in our communities by promoting cooperation and seeking the support of the community and social development by individuals and organizations.

 Chokecherry Studios is a youth-founded non-profit organization offering art-based programming and mentorship to young and emerging artists in inner-city Saskatoon on Treaty 6 Territory.

 Citoyenneté Jeunesse is a non-profit organization whose main mission is to coordinate its members in order to amplify the voice and opinions of youth aged 35 and under and to aspire them to their full representation in decision-making and power places.
 At all times, the organization acts in a cross-partisan manner and actively participates in education and citizen participation efforts according to the philosophy of youth-centered.

 CityHive is a Metro Vancouver-based non-profit organization on a mission to transform the way that young people are engaged in civic processes: in city planning, decision-making processes, and urban sustainability issues.
 As a youth-led and youth-run organization, we harness the energy, experiences, and perspectives of youth to create projects and solutions to make our cities more resilient, creative, and sustainable.
 We work with civic institutions to transform the way that they engage youth to be more meaningful and inclusive.

 The Co-operative Enterprise Council is a community economic development organization working to build local inclusive economies and healthy communities through co-operative and social enterprise development.